Cross Browser Testing

-The necessity of carrying out cross-browser testing, can be described, through the following points.
+The necessity of carrying out cross-browser testing can be described, through the following points.

-- Generally end users/customers are not choosy or supporter of any particular browser.
+- Generally, end users/customers are not choosy or supporter of any particular browser.
 They have the wilful access to different types of available browser, and they may switch their working to any of them, depending upon the accessibility and their personal choice.

 - It might be possible that the software product may not work on every browser.
-But this time, the inefficiency is from the browser side to accept the software product incorporated with the best and the advance technologies.
-In that case cross browser testing helps in determining these issues along with the possible changes that may be implemented in the software product in order to make it compatible with each browser.
+But this time, the inefficiency is from the browser side to accept the software product incorporated with the best and the advanced technologies.
+In that case, cross browser testing helps in determining these issues along with the possible changes that may be implemented in the software product in order to make it compatible with each browser.

-- Internet access is not limited to the conventional desktops or laptops.
+- Internet access is not limited to conventional desktops or laptops.
 Today's world, have got the accessibility to the web, on a single touch, through smartphones.
-These smartphones have become the necessity of the peoples, as it provides the ease to access web, any time, and at any place.
+These smartphones have become the necessity of the peoples, as it provides the ease to access the web, any time, and at any place.
 In that case, cross browser testing will prove to be beneficial, as these smartphones also, comes under multiple platforms viz Operating systems.

 - Every browser has its own design, architecture, specifications, etc., which may make your web page style and appearance, look different from the others.
-Therefore, it might be possible, that the data or coding, which is confidential, and developer does not want to disclose it, for the security purpose, such as hacking, cracking, etc., may get explore or gets visible, in one or more than one browser.
+Therefore, it might be possible, that the data or coding, which is confidential, and the developer does not want to disclose it, for the security purpose, such as hacking, cracking, etc., may get explore or gets visible, in one or more than one browser.

 Just like any other software testing technique, cross-browser testing also offers various advantages and few disadvantages, some of which are mentioned below: